USS George H. W. Bush: 2020

-In August 2020, George H.W.
-Bush left dry dock at Norfolk Naval Shipyard, after 18 months of the planned two-year overhaul.
+In August 2020, George H. W. Bush left dry dock at Norfolk Naval Shipyard, after 18 months of the planned two-year overhaul.
 It was the vessel's most extensive maintenance period and marked the first time out of water since she was built.
 The overhaul was the most complex undertaken at the shipyard to date, according to the Navy.

-2022
+2022–2023 deployment

-On 10 August 2022, George H.W.
-Bush, with Carrier Air Wing 7 (CVW-7) embarked, began a deployment as part of Carrier Strike Group 10 (CSG-10).
+On 10 August 2022, George H. W. Bush, with Carrier Air Wing 7 (CVW-7) embarked, began a deployment as part of Carrier Strike Group 10 (CSG-10).
 This marks the carrier's first deployment since her 2017 deployment, after which she underwent major maintenance.
-CSG-10 is reportedly set to relieve Carrier Strike Group 8 (CSG-8) and its flagship, USS Harry S. Truman, in the Mediterranean Sea.
-On 25 August 2022, George H.W.
-Bush and CSG-10 transited the Strait of Gibraltar and entered the Mediterranean Sea.
+CSG-10 was reportedly set to relieve Carrier Strike Group 8 (CSG-8) and its flagship, USS Harry S. Truman, in the Mediterranean Sea.
+On 25 August 2022, George H. W. Bush and CSG-10 transited the Strait of Gibraltar and entered the Mediterranean Sea.
+George H. W. Bush returned to Norfolk on 23 April 2023.